EWaterman/EWaterman.github.io/_posts/Intro/0000-05-01-general-resources.md

 [Making Money From Webcomics](http://sarjakuvakeskus.fi/blogi/1097-webcomics) - Amazing, amazing PDF produced by the Finnish Comic Society covering many aspects of the comic making process including tips on crowdfunding, conventions, marketing and much more.

 [Writing Careers: The Business Behind Becoming an Author](https://www.zenbusiness.com/info/writing-careers/) - Various tips for those interested in a professional career in writing.
-(Thanks Anna!)
+(Thanks to Anna for sharing!)

+[A Writer's Guide to Healthy Writsts and Hands](https://www.wristco.com/wristband-articles/a-writer-s-guide-to-healthy-wrists-and-hands/) - Tips for taking care of your hands and wrists while you write and draw.
+(Thanks to Hailey for sharing!)

 <br>